Florida has a unique climate that makes it a great place to grow a number of different varieties of fruit trees.

 I recommend you take a look at these two articles to help you choose the best Jackfruit varieties to grow: Which Jackfruit Is Best and Best Jackfruit Varieties.
 You will learn the taste and flavor of each variety along with important information about which are easiest to grow.

 When growing Jackfruit trees they should be planted in full sun.
-Helpful information on growing Jackfruit can also be found in these two articles: Can Jackfruit Grow in California and Growing Jackfruit in Texas and How To Grow Jackfruit In Florida
+Helpful information on growing Jackfruit can also be found in these three articles: Can Jackfruit Grow in California, Growing Jackfruit in Texas and How To Grow Jackfruit In Florida

 If you have never tried Jackfruit before then you might be keen to know what it tastes like.
 You might like to check out this article: What Does Jackfruit Taste Like to see a detailed description of what to expect when biting into your first Jackfruit.